-- Controller - Transformer
+- Controller Enclosure(s) - Transformer Enclosure(s)

 Together these subassemblies are referred to as the PCS100 AVC-40 System.
-The two subassemblies on the PCS100 AVC-40 (frame size 1B) are housed in one enclosure.
+On larger PCS100 AVC-40 systems two subassemblies are housed in separate enclosures.
+Systems with frame size 8B and above contain two Injection Transformers, housed in two separate Transformer Enclosures.

-Figure 5-1: PCS100 AVC-40 SLD with enclosure definition
+Figure 5-1: PCS100 AVC-40 SLD with enclosure definition (up to 6B frame size)